samueldietrick/samueldietrick/README.md

 </p>

 <p align="left">
-  💌 Do you want me working on your projects? ⤵️
+  :clap: Do you want me working on your projects? ⤵️
 </p>

 <p align="left">